SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 "No, but..."
 I stuttered.
 He wasn't entirely wrong.
 "But you're not helping."

 "Yes I am!
 Who's hosting these practice sessions with you so often.
 Who's writing all your songs?
-Who's sending you new exercises for every week?
+Who's sending you new exercises every week?
 I do all this just for you to ruin everything.
 I can't take your shit anymore."

 Miles stomped towards me.
 Taking two steps back, I tripped against the chair behind me, falling down with my trumpet.
 The silver horn clattered against the ground.